MK-212: Pharmacology

+Pharmacodynamics

+MK-212 is an agonist of the serotonin 5-HT2 receptors, including the serotonin 5-HT2C, 5-HT2B, and 5-HT2A receptors, in that order of potency.
+It is a full agonist of the serotonin 5-HT2C receptor, a moderate-efficacy partial agonist of the serotonin 5-HT2B receptor, and a partial to full agonist of the serotonin 5-HT2A receptor.
+The drug shows similar potency in activating the serotonin 5-HT2C and 5-HT2B receptors and around 10- to 30-fold lower relative potency in activating the serotonin 5-HT2A receptor.
+It also shows low affinity for the serotonin 5-HT1A and 5-HT1B receptors.
+THe comprehensive receptor interactions of MK-212 have been studied.

-In an experiment performed by Clineschidt and colleagues, they dosed mice with varying concentrations of MK-212, and observed its effects.
+In a 1977 study by Clineschidt and colleagues, they dosed mice with varying concentrations of MK-212, and observed its effects.

 The result correlated very well to binding of indolealkylamine receptors, such as the serotonin and tryptamine receptors, which shows four characteristics.
 Namely, increased frequency of muscle twitching, increased twitching of the head, "an increase in the strength of the crossed extensor reflex in the acutely spinalized rat", and the cause of complex motor syndrome.